-Season of Sakura is one of the very few Japanese "Hentai" (adult) games I like, mostly because it is not just another adult-pictures-collection-wraped-in-a-paper-thin-plot that most Hentai titles are.
-The fact that Hentai scenes appear only in the game's ending attests to its emphasis on plot and gameplay over gratuitous sex scenes.
+Season of Sakura is one of the very few Japanese "Hentai" (adult) games I like, mostly because it is not just another adult-pictures-collection-wrapped-in-a-paper-thin-plot that most of them are.
+The fact that Hentai scenes appear only in the game's ending attests to its emphasis on plot and gameplay.
 Although the downplay of Hentai elements alone would have made Season of Sakura worth a look, the designers went one step further by actually populating the game with believable characters and interesting real-life situations.
-Add to that excellent translation from Japanese by JAST, and we have an excellent game (i.e. not adult pictures collection) that is fun, interesting, and replayable. |
+Add to that the excellent translation from Japanese by JAST, and we have an brilliant game (i.e. not adult pictures collection) that is fun, interesting, and replayable. |

-These subtleties make Season of Sakura an excellent reflection of real life, and the game never descends into a superficial game of "give a girl a gift to win her heart."
-Translation from Japanese to English by Jast USA is also one of the best I've seen, without significant grammatical errors.
-Overall, Season of Sakura is an excellent example of how good adult games can be -- when sex is used as an integral part of the story, but not the goal or be-all-and-end-all element.
-Season of Sakura is mature, sensible, and offers a great story full of believeable characters.
-Two thumbs up!
+These subtleties make Season of Sakura an excellent reflection of real life.
+The translation from Japanese to English by Jast USA is also one of the best I've seen, without significant grammatical errors at least.
+Overall, Season of Sakura is an excellent example of how good adult games can be – when sex is used as an integral part of the story, but not the goal or the be-all-and-end-all.
+Season of Sakura is mature, sensible, and offers a great story full of believable characters.
+Two thumbs up!Reviewed by: Underdogs